vonforum/bevy_schedules_ext/README.md

 // Initialize the state, pretty much the same app.init_state::<GameState>();

-// Add systems to our update loop, but we need to manually check on every frame if the state is active app.add_systems(Update, menu_system.run_if(in_state(GameState::Menu)));
+// Add systems to our update loop, but we need to check on every frame if the state is active app.add_systems(Update, menu_system.run_if(in_state(GameState::Menu)));
 app.add_systems(Update, playing_system.run_if(in_state(GameState::Playing)));
 ```